gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-usecase-1.md

 *The outer left crop shows typical blur effects (too much motion or vertical height differences).
 The center left crop shows an artifact that duplicates features (in this case the shadow of the tree), The center right crop shows typical oversampling issues (too many images on a flat spot), Finally the outer right crop shows typical distortion effects (in this case due to poor image availability at the edge of the task)*

+#### 3D Model

+In the lower area you will find the shaded 3D mesh grid.
+Please note that this is the it based on the unfiltered and not reduced raw mesh.
  <br>
+<iframe src="cesium_ortho_2.html" height="850px" width="100%" style="border:none;"></iframe>

+For the display in Cesium, the mesh must be manually localized and placed in all three dimensions.
+For this example, this has not yet been optimized, so that the 3D placement can be a little inaccurate.

 #### 3D Point Cloud Model

 In the lower area you will find the Point Cloud Model (reduced by factor 30) as a cesium instance.
 Please note that this is the it based on the the standard workflow and you see a reduced version due to storage limitations.